XiaZeng0223/XiaZeng02.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2021-06-10
 venue: 'Proceedings of the Second Workshop on Scholarly Document Processing'
 paperurl: 'https://aclanthology.org/2021.sdp-1.15.pdf'
 citation: "Zeng, X., & Zubiaga, A. (2021).
 QMUL-SDS at SCIVER: Step-by-step binary classification for scientific claim ver-ification.
-In Proceedings of the Workshop on Scientific Document Processing (pp. 116–123).
+In Proceedings of the Second Workshop on Scientific Document Processing (pp. 116–123).
 Association for Computational Linguistics."

 ---